Who May be Liable for an Accident Caused by a Medical Emergency?

 Options for Victims of Medical Emergency Accidents

 If the other driver’s sudden emergency defense is successful, you might still be able to recover compensation for your medical costs through New Jersey’s no-fault insurance laws.

 Regardless of who is at fault for an accident, your Personal Injury Protection insurance policy should cover your medical costs.
-Be sure to call the Lynch Law Firm before you speak to your insurance adjuster, so you know what to expect.
+Be sure to call the Lynch Law Firm, PC before you speak to your insurance adjuster, so you know what to expect.

 Let Us Review Your Claim.
 Call Today